drocheam/optrace/docs/source/math/color.rst

    :class: dark-light

 The green primary is implemented with only one gaussian, while the other use two gaussian functions.
 From :footcite:`ClarkChromaticity`, figure 3a, is known, that it is not possible to reach the chromaticity coordinates of the red channel with only one such curve.
-While it is possible for the blue curve, only narrow illuminants with a small standard deviation are viable.
+While it is possible for the blue curve, only narrow illuminants with a small standard deviation would be viable.
 For higher flexibility in spectrum width selection two functions are also applied here.

 However, all luminance ratios are different to the sRGB primaries.
 For this we need to rescale the functions to match the ratio.
-The green curve factor is kept as 1.
-The rescaling factors are:
+The green curve factor is kept at a value of 1.
+The rescaling factors are then:

 .. math::
     r(\lambda) =&~ 0.951190393 \cdot r_0(\lambda)\\